Adding matters is one of the key actions you will be doing in Lawmatics. Matters can be created any of the following ways:

 You will also want to create a form to embed on your website.
 Embedding this form on your site will result in a new matter automatically being created in Lawmatics each time a new lead fills out the form.

-Remember, you can also trigger any automations off a form being filled.
+Remember, you can also trigger any automations on a form being filled.
 This means that you can trigger different actions if a matter came from the ‘phone intake form’ rather than the ‘web form’.

 2. Lawmatics quick add button

 This will bring up our standard create matter box.
-Here you will be able to assign a practice area, owner, case title, pipeline stage, and fill in the contact details for this matter.
+Here you will be able to assign a practice area, owner, case title, pipeline stage, etc and fill in the contact details for this matter.
 You can also select from existing contacts if this is a return client.

 Creating a matter this way will put the matter on your pipeline at whichever stage you have selected.
 You can then pull up the matter to share any forms, edit any additional fields, etc.

-3. Matters page within the CRM
+3. Matters page (under CRM tab)

 When you hover over the CRM tab found in the top left of Lawmatics, you will see an option for Matters.
 Clicking on Matters will bring up all of your matters, filtered on the left side of the screen by status.